 Pampanga.
 It’s meanwhile the crucifixion of devotees are doing.
 Some are hanged using ropes, while others choose real large nails for their hands and feet.
 However, they only stay on the cross for a few minutes, thus evading death on the event.
 And they do this to wash their sins away, and as a thanksgiving for marvels, they have received.

-During these severe events which are celebrated in Holy Week, first aid staff is on lead at the area.
+During these severe events which are celebrated in Holy Week in the Philippines., first aid staff is on lead at the area.
 They are prepared to tend medical emergencies, such as cases of fainting and dehydration because of hot weather.
 Also, they provide first aid for the deep and large wounds of penitents, but these injuries usually last for many days or even weeks before healing entirely.

 Followers claim this is the way for their sins to be forgiven.
 But the Roman Catholic Church leaders and form officials expressed concern about the risk associated with these presentations.
 However, locals of San Fernando, Pampanga does not have any intentions of stopping this show during Holy Week in the Philippines.

 That’s why these shows became famous for many local and international tourists.
 The celebration became one of the tourist attraction of the Philippines which you can visit through Lent.
 Many tourists go to San Fernando, and they follow devotees and penitents through the show.

 Aside from the traditions mentioned above, there are other practices which are celebrated in the holy week by Filipinos.
 Thus, it’s wise to know about other celebrations you can visit throughout your vacation.

 4. When to visit the Philippines for the Holy Week in the Philippines Celebration